Canon M3 vs SX420

 It is notable that the M3 has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the M3 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M3 was succeeded by the Canon M6.
+Both the M3 and the SX420 have been discontinued, but can regularly be found used on eBay.
+The M3 was replaced by the Canon M6, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M3 Manual (free pdf) or the online Canon SX420 Manual.

 So how do things add up?
 Is the Canon M3 better than the Canon SX420 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS M3: